CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Overview

 In this exercise, you will learn how to create Docker images so that you can deploy your own apps and make them available.
+A Docker image is a file used to execute code in a Docker container.
+Docker images act as a set of instructions to build a Docker container, like a template.
 Also, you will be pushing the created Docker images to the Azure Container Registry.

 ### Task 1: Set up a local infrastructure with the Linux VM